formidablejs/formidablejs.org/docs/helpers.md

 #### `env`

-The `env` method retrieves the value of an environment variable or returns a default value:
+The `env` function retrieves the value of an environment variable or returns a default value:

 ```js
 const appUrl = env('APP_URL')